 Intel must have solved many of the problems that have been stalking it with the new 10 nm node so that it has arrived at CES 2019 with so much desire to talk about this node.
 No wonder, given all the problems and delays that the company has suffered to develop it.
-The first processor that Intel has spoken at CES 2019 is about its Ice Lake range.
+Intel’s first processor spoken at CES 2019 is about its Ice Lake range.
 Specifically, the company has talked about the Ice Lake-U processors that it has recently developed for the laptops segment.
-These processors had already been put into production from the last year, in 2018, but in very low volume and with its integrated graphics disabled.
-Now, Intel has finally shared that the new Sunny Cove architecture for laptops with its range tops 4-core and 8-core processors (very much in line with current Core processors for notebooks), but will have an iGPU with twice as many units of execution (64 instead of 32).
+These processors had already been put into production the last year, in 2018, but in very low volume and with their integrated graphics disabled.
+Intel has finally shared that the new Sunny Cove architecture for laptops with its range tops 4-core and 8-core processors (very much in line with current Core processors for notebooks) but will have an iGPU with twice as many units of execution (64 instead of 32).

 Lakefield is Intel’s first hybrid processor

-The company has commented that this chip will go into production for the holiday season of this 2019.
-Which may mean that it would be ready for the next Christmas of 2019.
+The company has commented that this chip will go into production for the holiday season of 2019.
+This may mean that it will be ready for the next Christmas of 2019.

 About Cascade Lake

-During CES 2019, Intel has also commented that some of the blue giant’s partners have already been able to start buying the new Cascade Lake-SP processors in certain quantities, and some Cascade Lake-AP.
-This is the platform for servers and data center of Intel that was talked about since the middle of the last year 2018.
+During CES 2019, Intel has also commented that some of the blue giant’s partners have already been able to start buying the new Cascade Lake-SP processors in certain quantities and some Cascade Lake-AP.
+This is the platform for servers and data centers of Intel that was talked about in the middle of the last year, 2018.
 However, this announcement does not mean that there is already full availability in the retail channel of these new processors.
 Only certain partners can buy them in volume.

 Intel Core F: the same 9th Generation processors but without iGPU

-The new 9th Generation Core processors are remarkable for being completely identical to the current models on the market, but with the exception of having the iGPU disabled.
-This is done by the company to output all the processors that it manufactures, but which have defects in their integrated graphics.
-In this way, Intel can sell these processors that are completely valid to users.
+The new 9th Generation Core processors are remarkable for being completely identical to the current models on the market, except for having the iGPU disabled.
+This is done by the company to output all the processors that it manufactures but which have defects in their integrated graphics.
+In this way, Intel can sell these completely valid processors to users.

-There are 5 processors of this new series that have been presented: Core i9-9900KF, Core i7-9700KF, Core i5-9600KF, Core i5-9400F, and Core i3-9350KF.
+The 5 processors of this new series have been presented: Core i9-9900KF, Core i7-9700KF, Core i5-9600KF, Core i5-9400F, and Core i3-9350KF.
 The technical specifications of these new processors are identical to the current 9th Generation SoC.
 Prices have not been revealed yet.